zhouhoujun/tsioc/packages/core/README.md

 *  `@DIModule` DIModule decorator, use to define class as DI Module.
 *  `@Bootstrap` Bootstrap decorator, use to define class as bootstrp module.
-*  `@Annotation` Annotation decorator, use to define class build metadata config.
+*  `@Boot` Boot decorator, use to define class as startup service for application.
 *  `@Message`  Message decorator, for class. use to define the class as message handle register in global message queue.

 [mvc boot simple](https://github.com/zhouhoujun/type-mvc/tree/master/packages/simples)